 - Tell me about a time you had to deal with a difficult client / customer

-- Tell me about a time you said no to a customer request and why
+- Tell me about a time you had to disappoint a customer

-- Tell me about a time you made something much simpler for customers
+- Tell me about a time you had to deal with an unreasonable customer request

 2.3.2 "Ownership" interview questions